What is a profit and loss statement for a rental property, what needs to be included, and how it can be used by real estate investors?

 This report breaks down your income and expenses by property, separating income and expenses and splitting your expenses into their relevant categories.
 This makes it as easy as possible to understand what your biggest expenses are on a property-by-property basis to help you identify where you may be spending too much.

-The Schedule E report is designed specifically for tax time to help you when filing your Schedule E. It splits your reportable expenses into the Schedule E categories so that at the end of the tax year, you can simply print off the Schedule E report and copy across the details.
+The Schedule E report is designed specifically for tax time to help you when filing your Schedule E. It splits your reportable expenses into the Schedule E categories so that at the end of the tax year, you can simply print off the Schedule E report and copy the details across.

-Most investors run these reports routinely.
-This is because profit and loss statements are so useful, giving a snapshot of portfolio performance and taxable income.
+Most investors run these reports on a regular basis.
+This is because real estate Profit and Loss Statements are so useful, giving a snapshot of portfolio performance and taxable income.

 A year-to-date rental property profit and loss statement will show you how you are tracking for the year.
 Are you achieving the targets you set?
 Can you refinance to invest in additional properties?
 Do you need to cut costs?
 The year-to-date report shows the current profit and loss for the tax year up to the current date.